-- Four young people

-- · Of either gender

-- Who require short/medium or long term care

-- Aged from 7 to 17 years of age (Aged 18 will require a variation with Ofsted)
+- Although we are registered with Ofsted to accommodate 3 young people we are currently supporting 2 young people at any one time. - Of either gender - Who require short/medium- or long-term care? - Aged from 7 to 17 years of age (Aged 18 will require a variation with Ofsted)